 a) Maximum of 6 jump elements one of which must be an Axel type jump.
-There may be up to two (2) jump combinations or one (1) jump combination without using an Euler (half-loop) and one (1) jump sequence.
+There may be up to two (2) jump combinations or one (1) jump combination and one (1) jump sequence.
 One jump combination or jump sequence can consist of up to three (3) jumps, the other up to two (2) jumps.
 A jump sequence consists of two or three jumps of any number of revolutions, in which the second and/or the third jump is an Axel type jump with a direct step from the landing curve of the first/second jump into the take-off curve of the Axel jump.